cyber-defence-campus/netgear_r6700v3_circled/README.md

-The repository contains all **files** (under [firmware](./firmware/), [libcircled](./libcircled/), [morion](./morion/) and [server](./server/)) needed to follow along (e.g. scripts to emulate the vulnerable ARMv7 binary) and reproduce the discussed steps of how to make use of [Morion](https://github.com/pdamian/morion).
+The repository contains all **files** (under [firmware](./firmware/), [libcircled](./libcircled/), [morion](./morion/) and [server](./server/)) needed to follow along (e.g. scripts to emulate the vulnerable ARMv7 binary) and reproduce the discussed steps of how to use [Morion](https://github.com/pdamian/morion).
 The **documentation** (under [docs](./docs/) and [logs](./logs/)), to demonstrate [Morion](https://github.com/pdamian/morion)'s workings, contains the following chapters: